sheeran/octoblog/source/_posts/2012-12-01-marketingspeak.markdown

 Nobody *really* talks like this.
 Why should otherwise smart people write like it?

-[^1]: I don't like typing on the iPad keyboard, so I'm mostly a "content consumer"".
+[^1]: I don't like typing on the iPad keyboard, so I'm mostly a "content consumer".
 Does that make my iPad less valuable?

 [1]: http://macsparky.com/blog/2012/11/the-ipad-mini-dividing-line